Vict0r-Git/DevOps-group3/use-cases/use-case-19.md

-# Use Case: 19	Generate 15 populated capital cities in a continent
+# Use Case: 17	Generate capital cities in region that sorted by largest to smallest population

 ## CHARACTERISTIC INFORMATION
 ### Goal in Context
-As an analyst, I want to generate a report on top 15 number of capital cities in a continent to get easy access to the population information.
+As an analyst, I want to generate a report where all the capital cities in a continent are organized by largest to smallest population to get get easy access to the population information.

 ### Scope
 Organization (black box)
 ### Level
 Primary
-### Preconditions
+### Preconditions:
 Obtain dataset of all information of world
-### Success End Condition
+### Success End Condition:
-Analyst receives the requested report of 15 capital cities in a continent.
+Analyst receives the requested report all the capital cities in a region are organized by largest to smallest population
-### Failed End Condition
+### Failed End Condition:
 None
-### Primary Actor
+### Primary Actor:
 Analyst
-### Trigger
+### Trigger:
 Request report data of analyst’s desired sorted outcome is entered

 ## MAIN SUCCESS SCENARIO
 1. The request from analyst is received
-2. The lists of capital cities in a continent from the database are fetched
+2. The lists of capital city in region from the database are fetched
-3. 15 data of countries are sorted
+3. All fetched data are sorted.
 4. The data is displayed to the analyst

 ## SCHEDULE